 The University of Louisville is committed to providing tools and information that lead to measurable performance improvement, increased job satisfaction, personal development, and positive morale for faculty and staff.
 Every semester, Human Resources offers professional development programs that are free to any employee.
 See the descriptions below and click "REGISTER" to sign-up and attend.
 E-mail email@example.com with any questions.

-Conducting Effective Performance Appraisals
+Conducting Effective Performance Appraisals (ONLINE NOW)